• Skip to primary navigation

 Jump to Recipe Print Recipe

-2. The next bonus for this recipe is you can purée the leftovers and make them into an amazing soup.
-You will need 2 cups of the pan juices for the sauce for the main dish but I usually have about 3 cups after the cauliflower has roasted so I purée the extra cup of pan juices to bring the soup to the consistency I want.
-You may need to add some chicken broth as well depending on how much of the casserole you are blending.
+2. The next bonus for this recipe is that you can purée the leftovers and make them into an amazing soup.
+You need 2 cups of the pan juices for the sauce for the main dish but I usually have about 3 cups after the cauliflower has roasted, so I save the extra cup and add it to the leftover casserole to bring the soup to the consistency I want.
+You may need to add some chicken broth as well, depending on how much of the casserole you are blending.
 Freeze the purée to use when it suits you.
-Believe me - I have been so happy to find that container in my freezer a month or so after Thanksgiving is just a memory and you are looking for a comfy, cozy supper!
+Believe me - I have been so happy to find that container in my freezer a month after Thanksgiving is just a memory, and you are looking for a comfy, cozy supper!

 Champagne Roasted Cauliflower Soup